 Funding for network infrastructure projects will be funded from general funds, College and District Technology Refresh budgets, as well as other sources.
-The District will fund IT expenditures for District infrastructure projects.
+The District will fund IT expenditures for District infrastructure projects including the WAN, core, and datacenter infrastructure needed to provide connectivity to the campus and District services.